-Enable ASCII transfer when using FTP or LDAP.
+(FTP/LDAP) Enable ASCII transfer.
 For FTP, this can also be enforced by using an URL that ends with ";type=A".
 This option causes data sent to stdout to be in text mode for win32 systems.

 --basic (HTTP) Tells curl to use HTTP Basic authentication.
 This is the default and this option is usually pointless, unless you use it to override a previously set option that sets a different authentication method (such as --ntlm, --digest, or --negotiate).